 3. SUMMER BEACH BAG

 If you want to get a little more personal, that’s still possible without going craft crazy.
-Fill a beach tote with sunscreen, a beach towel, a magazine, some drink mix (Crystal Light lemonade is a good choice), and a nice insulated cup is a pretty awesome gift.
+Fill a beach tote with sunscreen, a beach towel, a magazine, some drink mix (Crystal Light lemonade is a good choice), and a nice insulated cup is a pretty awesome gift for a teacher beginning summer break.
 Take a look at our Pinterest board to see all the cute ways you can put this together on a range of budgets.

 4. PEDICURE & FLIP FLOPS